 A few years back, my friend invited me to her Bunco night as a substitute.
 I was excited to get out of the house and have a fun evening out.
 About an hour before we were to leave, she texted to tell me that Bunco also included dinner and dessert.
 Say, what?!
 I got to go have dinner and play a game, and do zero work?
 I was totally game.

 It was such a fun night, and then I was invited to be a permanent member of the Bunco group.
 I looked forward to this night each month.
-We rotated who hosted, and it was always a blast and I always left eating way to much!
+We rotate who hosts each month, and it’s always a blast.
+My pants always fit a little bit more snug on the ride home because I always leave eating way too much!

 Besides the host providing dinner and dessert, there is also candy on the table to munch on during the game.
-Because why not?
-Now, I’m not a huge candy eater, but if you put it in front of me and everyone else is eating it, I’m most likely going to start eating it too.
-And if you told me there were peanut butter M&Ms in the container, you better be prepared to refill it.
+Now, I’m not a huge candy eater, even when it comes to a traditional Twix, but if you put it in front of me and everyone else is eating it, I’m most likely going to start eating it too.
+If you told me there were peanut butter M&Ms in the container, you better be prepared to refill it.

 The shortbread crust is buttery and flakey.
 The caramel center is thick and chewy.
 Cover all of that in chocolate and it’s heaven in your mouth.
 Enjoy!